 A life of emotional imbalance and disharmony with oneself are the outcomes of holding onto anger toward a parent.
 In the context of child development and parental relationships, not having a proper view of self can lead to unrealistic expectations in interpersonal relationships and other aspects of life.

-Underlying memories and attitudes that aren’t dealt with often trigger anger and resentment, reinforcing strained relationships with parents.
-In the face of crisis or trauma-related incidents, people can become less resilient due to lack of proper sense of self, leading to confusion and further resentment in parent-child relationships.
+Underlying memories and attitudes that aren’t dealt with often trigger anger and resentment in adulthood, reinforcing strained relationships with parents.
+In the face of crisis or trauma-related incidents, people can become less resilient if there is a lack of proper sense of self, leading to confusion and further resentment in parent-child relationships.

 People living with anger are less resilient in the face of life stressors and daily living.
 For adult children living with anger, clear indications of these deep-seated sentiments are repeated failed relationships, fear of taking healthy risks for development and growth, and poor parent-child engagement with their own children.

-There are several circumstances that could lead to anger at your parents as an adult, including being neglected or abandoned; estrangement from parents; experiencing a loss (including more disenfranchised losses, like when a family moves multiple times during childhood); or boundary issues, such as too many rules, or too few.
+There are several circumstances that could lead to anger at your parents as an adult, including being neglected or abandoned; estrangement from parents; experiencing a loss; or boundary issues, such as too many rules, or too few.

 Neglect & Abandonment